• 日本語

 We value such sensations as invisible wind, smell, and touch to the skin, and attempt to see the invisible.
 Through these features, the artist will project resonance with others and the intersection of memory and time, and challenge new forms of expression.

-Following “Can’t-Sleeper” (produced by DaBY and Aichi Arts Theatre), a work dealing with insomnia presented in 2023, this year’s production aims to create a society where children and their parents can go to the theater without hesitation and where seeing a play is a casual diversion.
+Following “Can’t-Sleeper” (produced by DaBY and Aichi Prefectural Art Theater), a work dealing with insomnia presented in 2023, this year’s production aims to create a society where children and their parents can go to the theater without hesitation and where seeing a play can be a casual diversion.

-Teita Iwabuchi, The Great Afternoon: the soft machine XXX
+Teita Iwabuchi, The Great Afternoon: the soft machine xxx [Wings].

 Venue: Menicon Theater Aoi